 These are the mobile app metrics you definitely need to pay attention to, whether you’ve launched your app yesterday or five years ago.

-In this article we discussed top mobile app kpis for any mobile app.
-Your mobile product may require other reports from analytics as well.
-All you need to improve your app is know how to track mobile app KPIis, and act on the insights you get.
+In this article we discussed top mobile app kpis and app performance metrics for any mobile app.
+Your mobile product may require other reports from Google Analytics as well.
+All you need to improve your app is know how to track mobile app KPIis, and act on the insights and acquisitions you get.

 Mobile app metrics are crucial for any application.
-They show how well the application works from a technical standpoint, how engaged people are with your app, and how much money users bring to your business.
+They show how well the application works from a technical standpoint, how engaged people are with your app, and how much money active users bring to your business.
+Apart from that, you should look into App Store optimization and Google Play Store efforts.

 The most important technical KPIs for mobile apps are load time, crash reports, and device information including screen resolutions and operating systems.
 These metrics allow you to control your technical performance and improve the testing process.
-Identifying the devices your app runs on will give you a better understanding of your target audience.
+Identifying the devices your app runs on will give you a better understanding of your target audience and their sessions.

 User engagement metrics influence revenue, so they’re by far the most important mobile app KPIs.
 Learn how long people spend in your app and how many screens they visit before churning or completing a target action (like making a purchase).